Skip to main content Scroll Top

 Honolulu, HI 96822

-Rachel earned her PhD at the University of Hawaiʻi at Mānoa, as a hard rock planetary geologist, studying lava flow emplacement mechanisms on Earth to learn about the formation of volcanic rocks on the Moon and Mars.
+Rachel earned her PhD at the University of Hawaiʻi at Mānoa as a hard-rock planetary geologist, studying lava flow emplacement mechanisms on Earth to learn about the formation of volcanic rocks on the Moon and Mars.
 She spent several years as a post-doctoral researcher, first at the University of Tennessee, Knoxville, and later back at UH Mānoa, studying the petrology of new Martian meteorites.
-In addition, she tackled a diverse set of projects, from helping create a photographic library of microscopic rock textures to brainstorming innovative uses of self-configuring robots (out of USC) for future NASA missions.
-She subsequently taught math and science to middle and high school students for six years at St. Andrew’s Priory, a Honolulu all-girls private school, before shifting her focus to climate issues.
-Now, she facilitates the dissemination of important scientific results from climate and marine researchers to those needing the information (resource managers, policymakers, and the general public) to make our world a better place.
+In addition, she tackled a wide array of projects, from helping create a photographic library of microscopic rock textures, to brainstorming innovative uses of self-configuring robots (out of USC) for future NASA missions.
+She subsequently taught math and science to middle- and high-school students for six years at St. Andrew’s Priory, an all-girls private school in Honolulu, before shifting her focus to issues associated with shifting weather patterns.
+Now, she facilitates the dissemination of important scientific results from researchers to those needing the information (environmental managers, policymakers, and the general public) to make our world a better place.

 IN THIS SECTION